 Students in the Dev Degree program receive an incredibly high level of support and mentorship, and benefit greatly from working with mentors who have a wealth of knowledge and experience.
 Each student is paired with two mentors.
 The Life@Shopify mentor is a trusted supporter, friend, and guide.
 They provide a listening ear and support the student’s mental and emotional well-being.
 This mentor is not measuring the student’s performance in any way, and is not involved in their work in the Dev Degree program.
 The second mentor is a technical mentor, and is a software developer on the team the student is placed with.
 The technical mentor guides the student on a daily basis, giving them direction, reviewing their work, offering feedback, and answering questions.

-Students are also supported by the Shopify Computing Education team, which runs the Dev Degree program.
+Students are also supported by Shopify's Dev Degree team, which runs the program.
 The team has extensive experience in the tech industry in the areas of education, computer science, software development, video game development, gamification, teaching, coaching, and leadership, among many others.
 The team is passionately committed to seeing Dev Degree students succeed.
 We have a Student Life Producer who is dedicated to supporting the social and cultural experiences of students throughout the program, and running workshops and activities focused on personal growth and skills development.
 We also have a Work Placement Producer who curates student placements on development teams, monitors student progress, and facilitates the relationship between students and mentors.
 As well, Shopify has a team of coaches and human resources professionals that are available to all employees, including students in the Dev Degree program.

 Students in the Dev Degree program receive a competitive intern salary for their work at Shopify, and they are paid on the same schedule as regular Shopify employees, at the middle and end of each month.
 The student’s salary begins in September when they first join the program.
 Shopify also pays the student’s tuition.
 The university invoices Shopify for the tuition, and Shopify pays the university directly so the student is never out of pocket.